fesmc/Pagos.jl/docs/src/guidelines/naming.md

 | Ice thickness                         | `H`                                   |
 | Elevation of ice base                 | `z_base`                              |
 | Elevation of ice surface              | `z_surface`                           |

+# Functions

+Functions should be performing the operations in place.
+For example `delx!(dudx)` updates the derivate dudx.
+We omit the use of a prefix (e.g. `update_delx!`) since the exclamation at the end of the function name is implicitly understood as an update of the first argument taken by the function.